dsadinoff/brith/README.md

 # BRITH
 Braille Representation Incorporating Taamei Hamikra: or
-Braille Representation Including Trop with Hebrew:
+Braille Representation Including Trope with Hebrew:

 A project to encode cantillation marks in Hebrew Braille